Getting Set Up

 Supported operating systems

-Supported operating systems: macOS, Windows, ChromeOS, Linux
+Supported operating systems: macOS, Windows, ChromeOS, Android, Linux

 iOS and iPadOS — not yet